LAKSHYAMARODIA01/Portfolio-Optimizer-Project/README.md

-Great!
-Below is a **professional GitHub README preview** for your **Portfolio Optimizer (0/1 Knapsack)** project.
-You can directly copy this into your `README.md` file when creating a GitHub repository.

----

 # 💼 Portfolio Optimizer (0/1 Knapsack)

 A command-line tool to optimize investment portfolios using the **0/1 Knapsack algorithm** with optional risk filtering and visualizing the efficient frontier.
 Built with Python, Pandas, and Matplotlib.